artbrare/weekly_budget/README.md

 # weekly_budget
-An app to control my budget in a weekly way
+An app to control my budget in a weekly basis

 # 1st commit